Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - A new and improved election information website featuring accessibility-optimized content, multi-language resources, a team of AI-powered virtual assistants, an interactive Voter Information Tool, and free embedded assistive software;

-- On-demand eSignature services supporting end-to-end online registration for voters, candidates, and third party advertisers;
+- An on-demand eRegistration platform supporting end-to-end online registration for voters, candidates, and third party advertisers;

 - A refreshed online voting platform optimized for accessibility and featuring the first use of independent post-vote verifiability technology in a Canadian municipal election;